 Ingredients

-I wanted to keep this chicken curry recipe as easy as possible, especially for newbies who are trying something different for the first time.
-In this case, I didn’t use tomatoes or cashew nuts like most of the recipes do.
+In this case, I didn’t use tomatoes or cashew nuts like most recipes do.
 You can add those along with the onions step.

-I used tomato puree instead, which is more convenient, however, if you don’t want to use processed food, of course, use fresh.
+I used tomato puree instead, which is more convenient; however, if you don’t want to use processed food, of course, use fresh.

 But don’t skip the tomato paste, it adds wonderful flavor.
 (Make sure it is of very high quality, I’ve tested so many and can assure you that not every tomato paste is the same.)